chocolatechip-ui/chui-ios/README.md

 # chui-ios

+##This project has been discontinued.
+Instead, its functionality has been rolled into [chui](https://github.com/chocolatechip-ui/chui).
+Please use that instead.

 This is a node command-line tool that enables you to create a hybrid app container for your ChocolateChip-UI app that opens in Xcode and runs on iOS.
 It will wrap your Web app in a <a href="https://developer.apple.com/swift/" target="_blank">Swift</a> Web view.
 It expects the following parameters:

 ##Installation